Diego Durán

 Diego Durán (c.
 1537 – 1588) was a Dominican friar best known for his authorship of one of the earliest Western books on the history and culture of the Aztecs, The History of the Indies of New Spain, a book that was much criticised in his lifetime for helping the "heathen" maintain their culture.

 Also known as the Durán Codex, The History of the Indies of New Spain was completed in about 1581.
 Durán also wrote Book of the Gods and Rites (1574–1576), and Ancient Calendar (c.
 1579).
 He was fluent in Nahuatl, the Aztec language, and was therefore able to consult natives and Aztec codices as well as work done by earlier friars.
-His empathetic nature allowed him to gain the confidence of many native people who would not share their stories with Europeans, and was able to document many previously unknown folktales and legends that make his work unique.
+His empathetic nature allowed him to gain the confidence of many native people who would not share their stories with other Europeans, and was able to document many previously unknown folktales and legends that make his work unique.

 Early life

 Durán was born sometime around 1537 in Seville, Spain.
 His family traveled to Mexico when he was about seven years old.
 Later he wrote "although I did not acquire my milk teeth in Texcoco, I got my second ones there."

-Durán grew up in Tetzcoco (Texcoco), in the present state of México, an important learning center where there had been an extensive pre-Hispanic library of books in pictorial form, now called “codices.”
+Durán grew up in Tetzcoco (Texcoco), in the present state of Mexico, an important learning center where there had been an extensive pre-Hispanic library of books in pictorial form, now called "codices".
 The inhabitants of Tetzcoco spoke Nahuatl, the language of the Aztec, and the boy soon spoke it as well as his native Spanish.
 This served him well in his later work among the natives as a friar and as an ethnographer, interviewing Nahuatl-speaking people in rural areas.

 When he was still young, his family moved to Mexico City where he attended school and was exposed to Aztec culture under the colonial rule of Spain, as well as the many Africans brought by the Spanish as slaves.
 According to Heyden, Durán was often puzzled by the mix of races and cultures and their significance for social class.